William H. Burke

 William H. Burke was an American college football coach.
-He served as the head coach football at the College of William & Mary for season, in 1899, compiling a record of 2–3.
+He served as the head coach football at the College of William & Mary for one season in 1899, compiling a record of 2–3.
 After leaving William & Mary, Burke coached for two seasons at St. Bonaventure University in Allegany, New York.
 His teams went 1–0 in 1905 and 2–0 in 1906.